briefercloud/briefer/docs/DEPLOYMENT.md

 <details>
   <summary>I can access the web application, but the sign-in is not working</summary>

-If you're running Briefer from another machine - for example an external server, Raspbery Pi etc - make sure you have enabled HTTPS for your current setup while accessing Briefer's application on port 3000.
+If you're running Briefer in another machine, for example an external server, Raspbery Pi, etc - make sure you have enabled HTTPS for your current setup while accessing Briefer on port `3000`.

 In case you can't enable HTTPS or just want to try it out, you can run Briefer over HTTP by setting the `ALLOW_HTTP` environment variable to `true`: